 So beers aside, the distillery is what makes Bent Brewstillery different.
 Bartley really wants to advance the cause of the craft spirits industry: “The drink should be an experience, something handmade with focus on quality and character.”
 The distillery has been live for three years now, with the taproom opening 2 years ago.
 They have a 25 gallon small experimental still for testing out smaller batch recipes, and a big 500 gallon production still.
 They’ve done experimental trials on nearly every spirit except the brandy to date.
 So far they’ve won at least 10 medals in international spirits competitions, so are getting some good recognition in the industry.

 “We’re happy to be pioneers in the industry but it does come with some problems…” Bartley says, as he gestures toward the taproom behind us.
 The biggest issues for him are those that come from breaking new trail in the state of Minnesota.
 The current taproom laws don’t allow serving beer and spirits in the same place, even if both are crafted in there.
 As such, we can’t order a cocktail or try the wonderful spirits created at Bent Brewstillery unless we happen to find it at one of 200 accounts that carry it.
 This still seems OK on the surface, but when you realize that by contrast they have over 600 accounts for the beer side of things this doesn’t seem so great.
-Also consider the last time you picked up an expensive bottle of liquor without getting to try a sample of it first… Um, that would be almost never for me.
+Also consider the last time you picked up an expensive bottle of liquor from Liquor Store without getting to try a sample of it first… Um, that would be almost never for me.